Intersection Car Accidents: What You Need To Know

 The U.S. Department of Transportation’s Federal Highway Administration reports that approximately 50 percent of combined injuries and fatalities occur in car crashes at or near intersections.

 In Florida, the law regarding intersections is very clear, defining whether and when a vehicle must stop or yield, and how they must proceed through intersections.
 Severe injury and fatality can occur at intersections due to the nature of side-impact crashes.
 The driver’s or passenger’s body is vulnerable to maximum injury as this is where a vehicle impacts another.

 It has been proven that the use of seatbelts has improved fatality rates by 50%.
 In 2017, 89 to 90 percent of drivers say they use seatbelts when driving.
 Research reveals that lap and shoulder seat belts reduce fatal injuries to front-seat passengers by 45 percent, The risk of severe or critical injury is reduced by 50 percent.
-Florida is one of many states that have mandatory seatbelt laws.
+According to Florida seat belt laws, seat belts are required.
+In fact, Florida is one of many states that have mandatory seatbelt laws.